 Also, if an individual is caught with an amount of drugs deemed too large for personal use, that individual can be charged with “intent to distribute.”
 A prosecutor also can establish intent to distribute by presenting a witness to a drug deal or by showing the presence of drug paraphernalia like scales or packaging, or messages between people suggesting that they were interested in purchasing or selling drugs.

 Drug manufacturing includes any activity that leads to the production of controlled substances.
 While the term “manufacturing” may call to mind images of the mobile meth lab in Breaking Bad, manufacturing encompasses a wide range of activities, including the sale of chemicals or equipment needed to make controlled substances.
 However, sellers of such preliminary goods can be held liable for manufacturing only if they knew or had reason to know that the buyer planned to use those goods to make drugs.

-For purposes of federal law, cultivation of marijuana, opium, or hallucinogenic plants (e.g. hallucinogenic mushrooms) is proscribed and punished like manufacturing
+For purposes of federal law, cultivation of opium or hallucinogenic plants (e.g. hallucinogenic mushrooms) is proscribed and punished like manufacturing.

 The picture is complicated by the fact that marijuana remains illegal under federal law.
 Federal law continues to define marijuana as a Schedule 1 drug; however, the Biden administration discourages enforcement of federal marijuana laws and is taking steps to decriminalize possession and use of marijuana at the federal level.
 For more details on understanding current marijuana laws, please visit our page on that topic.

 What Is It?
 What Makes It Different From Delta-9 THC?
 Where Is It Not Legal?
 Can You Take It Across State Lines?
 In 201...
 Read More

 How Can a Statute of Limitations Affect Your Legal Rights?
 In any legal matter, whether it involves criminal charges or...
 Read More